USC-Office-of-Sustainability/SustainabilityResearchFinder/README.md

 ## Introduction

-USC's
-<a href="://usc-sustainability.shinyapps.io/research_dashboard/"
-target="_blank">Sustainability Resesarch Finder</a> is a R Shiny dashboard that displays the results of mapping USC affiliated research products to the United Nations 17 Sustainable Development Goals (SDGs).
+[USC's Sustainability Resesarch Finder](https://usc-sustainability.shinyapps.io/research_dashboard/) is a R Shiny dashboard that displays the results of mapping USC affiliated research products to the United Nations 17 Sustainable Development Goals (SDGs).
 Furthermore, each product is categorized as sustainability focused,